lexincai/lexincai.github.io/_pages/research.md

 classes: wide
 ---

-# Work in Progress
+# Research
-{: style="font-size:.85em; color: #7a8288;"}

 ---

-Local Responses to Federal Grants: Evidence from the Universal School Meals Programs

-Effects of Eliminating SNAP Asset Tests on Program Participation and Family Wealth
+## Job Market Paper
+**“Long-Term Effects of Universal Free School Meal Policies: Evidence from the Community Eligibility Provision”**

+---

+## Work in Progress

-Effects of Work Requirements in Means-Tested Programs,  with Pauline Leung and Hyewon Kim
+- *“Effects of Work Requirements in Means-Tested Programs”*
+  (with Pauline Leung and Hyewon Kim)

+- *“Work Requirements in SNAP and Postsecondary Enrollment”*
+  (with Meredith Welch)